Manmarziyaan: Plot

-Rumi (Taapsee Pannu), a young woman, is in love with Vicky (Vicky Kaushal), a part-time DJ.
-One day they are caught by Rumi’s family and pressure builds for them to get married.
+Rumi, a young woman, is in love with Vicky, a part-time DJ.
+One day they are caught by Rumi’s family and pressure builds for them to marry.
 Rumi promises her family that Vicky will come with his parents to ask for her hand in marriage and if he doesn't show up, she will marry whomever her family chooses.
 However, nervous and immature, Vicky repeatedly gets cold feet.

-Eventually, she gives up on him and agrees to an arranged marriage with a mature and responsible banker, Robbie (Abhishek Bachchan).
+Eventually, she gives up on him and agrees to an arranged marriage with a mature and responsible banker, Robbie.
 Rumi accepts the proposal but the night before the wedding, refuses to marry, believing Vicky has changed.
 However, he backs out again.

 Robbie and Rumi get married the next day.
-She gradually starts getting comfortable with Robbie.
+She becomes comfortable with Robbie.

 One day, Vicky shows up to tell Robbie about him and Rumi, she tells Robbie that she wants to stay married to him.
-He still reminds her that she has a choice.

-She ends up sleeping with Vicky the next day.
+He reminds her that she has a choice.
+She has sex with Vicky the next day.
 Robbie, suspiciously, follows Rumi and ends up seeing her with Vicky.
-Robbie, realising that Rumi has cheated on him, gets heartbroken.
+When asked whom she sees as her love, Rumi is silent.
+Seeing this, Robbie realises that Rumi has cheated on him, and feels hurt.
 When confronted, Robbie confesses that he loves Rumi but she and Vicky deserve each other.
 The next day, Robbie files for an annulment.

-Rumi realizes that she is in love with Robbie and Vicky was never the "husband material" she was looking for.
+Vicky ultimately agrees to marry Rumi and meets her parents, and decides to change his ways.
+Eventually, Rumi realizes that she is in love with Robbie and Vicky was never the "husband material" she was looking for.
+She bids Vicky to follow his dreams in Australia.
 Initially reluctant, Vicky leaves Rumi.

 Rumi meets Robbie in court.
 They sign the papers.
 On the way, Rumi answers the questions Robbie had asked her.
 Ultimately, Robbie forgives her and they reconcile.